Mikaela/mikaela.github.io/pages/matrix.markdown

 - By having multiple accounts on different homeservers, there is no single entity that can decide whether I participate on Matrix or not.
 This is also a benefit of decentralisation in general.
+  - Matrix rooms are hosted on all homeservers that have at least one account joined to them.
 - In case of federation meltdown, I have multiple entrypoints to send events and thus hopefully one of them goes through faster.
 There have been multiple incidents where this could have been useful for room